NanoComp/meep/doc/docs/Parallel_Meep.md

 permalink: /Parallel_Meep/
 ---

-Meep supports distributed-memory parallelism using [MPI](/w:MPI "wikilink").
+Meep supports distributed-memory parallelism using [MPI](https://en.wikipedia.org/wiki/MPI).
 This allows it to scale up from small dual-processor machines to large parallel supercomputers, and to work on very large problems that may not even fit into the memory of one machine.
 We've run it using at least hundreds of processors.
 Of course, your problem must be sufficiently large in order to benefit from many processors.

 Installing Parallel Meep
 ------------------------

-To install the parallel version of Meep, you must have a version of MPI installed on your system: see the [installation manual](/Meep_Installation#MPI_(parallel_machines) "wikilink").
+To install the parallel version of Meep, you must have a version of MPI installed on your system: see the [installation manual](Meep_Installation#MPI_(parallel_machines).md).

 We also *strongly* recommend installing the HDF5 with parallel I/O support if you are going to run with more than a few processors. (configure HDF5 with `--enable-parallel`; you may also have to set the `CC` environment variable to `mpicc`.)
 Unfortunately, the parallel HDF5 library then does not work with serial code, so you have may have to choose to install either the serial or the parallel Meep, but not both.